salaboy/extending-k8s-with-spring-cloud/README.md

 kubectl apply -f istio-virtual-service.yaml

 ```
-This will create a new Route to access service a at http <EXTERNAL IP>/service-a/
+This will create a new Route to access service a at http <EXTERNAL IP>/my-service-a/

+### Deploying a Service B

-To deploy example service B follow the same instructions.
+To deploy example service B follow the same instructions as Service A.

 ### Creating and Deploying a Function with KNative Serving
 You can clone [Example Function A](https://github.com/salaboy/example-function-a)